Data driven tests

 variable is available.

-Moving away from Those two limitations mean that this pattern, is difficult to use:
+Those two limitations mean that this pattern, is difficult to use:

 The $file